jamesvdinh/deepast/scrollprize.org/docs/31_jobs.md

 ***

-## Synchrotron Tomography Reconstruction Expert

-We seek an expert in synchrotron tomography reconstruction to help us scan and process hundreds of Herculaneum scrolls.
-This role will be critical in developing and maintaining our acquisition protocol and reconstruction pipeline to handle the petabytes of CT scan data we expect to process.

-#### Overview
-At Vesuvius Challenge we aim to scan the full collection of Herculaneum papyri found thus far.
-This includes hundreds of scrolls, whose images need to be acquired at beamline synchrotron facilities and reconstructed via computed tomography.

-We need help scanning and reconstructing the images of the scrolls.
-Specifically, we seek a Synchrotron Tomography Reconstruction Expert to develop and maintain a robust, high-throughput, and facility-agnostic tomographic reconstruction pipeline.
-The expert will integrate open-source toolkits with in-house automation scripts to streamline data processing—from raw projections through phase retrieval to final reconstructions.

-#### Responsibilities include:
-- Develop and optimize an automated pipeline for X-ray tomography reconstruction (including phase contrast imaging) using open-source libraries
-- Run the pipeline to reconstruct the images of hundreds of Herculaneum papyri in a short time-frame
-- Ensure synchrotron/beamline-invariant compatibility: adapt metadata and geometry definitions from multiple facilities into a uniform pipeline
-- Collaborate with beamline scientists and domain experts to validate reconstruction quality and optimize parameters (e.g., phase retrieval, artifact correction, center-of-rotation finding)
-- Integrate HPC and GPU acceleration
-- Deploy and maintain the pipeline on cloud infrastructure
-- Participate in scan sessions to ensure the acquisition of high-quality data
-- Write comprehensive documentation and provide user training/support both for internal researchers and our online community

-#### Ideal qualifications:
-- Direct synchrotron beamline experience
-- MSc or PhD in Experimental Physics, Applied Mathematics, CS or a related field
-- Experience with tomographic software frameworks
-- Experience in scientific computing, HPC, and/or GPU programming
-- Exposure to cloud computing

-#### To Apply
-Send your resume, cover letter, and examples of relevant projects to jobs@scrollprize.org.
-Include "Reconstruction Expert" in the subject line.

-***

 ## Platform Engineer

 The Vesuvius Challenge platform team builds the tools that make researchers and contestants more productive.
 This includes libraries, visualizations, annotation tools, and data organization & accessibility.